spotlightpa/poor-richard/content/news/2022-11-11-SPLPOSTELEXEVENT22.md

 slug = "pa-election-2022-results-josh-shapiro-democrats-legislature-event"
 suppress-date = false
 title = "You’re invited!
-A free panel on the winners of Pa.’s 2022 election and how they plan to run the state" title-tag = "A free panel on the winners of Pa.'s 2022 election" topics = ["Events", "Elections"]
+A free panel on the winners of Pa.’s 2022 election and how they plan to run the state" title-tag = "Live event: What's next in PA politics post-election" topics = ["Events", "Elections"]
 +++